 Christmas means 'mass for Christ,' but the name of the holiday is much newer than the holiday itself.
 The customs associated with Christmas, in one form or another, have been celebrated for literally thousands of years.
 'Christmas' is just a new name for an old holiday.

 So there is no doubt that the customs that are associated with Christmas, as well as the idea of a deity being born on December 25th are of pagan origin.
 One need only look to an encyclopedia or even many local newspapers in the 12th month of the year to find this "truth so I don't need to spend much time establishing that.
 The real issue is whether or not we should walk in these customs.

 You may wonder what is so bad about it.
 You may say, "Oh but what about the children?
 They would feel left out if I didn't celebrate Christmas."
 But what should we be teaching our children?
 Truth or lies?
 Conformity to the world when the world is wrong or a rejection of worldly things that are rooted in idolatry?

-The truth is that the Messiah was not born on December 25th.
-December 25th is the birthday of numerous pagan idols.
-Why would we want to put the holy Son of Yahweh in with them?
-He is holy, which means "set apart."
+The truth is that we have no evidence Messiah was born on December 25th.
+Instead, December 25th is the birthday of numerous pagan idols.
+Why would we want to put the holy Messiah in with them?
+He is holy, a word which means "set apart."
 He is not like them at all!
 And He doesn't want to be associated with them or the customs of those who worship them.

 In fact, the pagan customs associated with Christmas are clearly condemned in the scriptures.
 Here is one of them: